bonitasoft/bonita-doc/md/manage-control-in-forms.md

 ![Number of days Input widget - value control](images/nbDays-widget-property.png)

-Change the inputs order to give the form a more more natural flow (type before number of days).
+Change the inputs order to give the form a more natural flow (type before number of days).

 The form control of the number days input widget now exposes two new CSS classes for the validity of the input : **ng-invalid-min** and **ng-invalid-max**.
 In the same way, the $error will hold the attributes **min** and **max** when value is below minimum value or above maximum value respectively.

 On the form, if you set a wrong input in the _number of days_ after setting the _type_ to **Personal Leave**, it looks like this: